mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 Terraform enables users to describe infrastructure resources -- and their dependency relationships -- in `.tf` files using [HCL](https://github.com/hashicorp/hcl), and to automate the creation and ongoing management of that infrastructure via the Terraform command line inferface.

-HCL configurations often spec out resources associated with cloud infrastructure services, such as AWS, OpenStack, or Kubernetes, but they might also spec out less cloudy resources, such as local files.
-For example, the following configuration creates a Digital Ocean droplet, a DNSSimple A record, and a local file documenting the droplet's IP address:
+HCL configurations often describe resources associated with cloud infrastructure services such as AWS, OpenStack, or Kubernetes, but they might also describe less cloudy resources, such as local files.
+For example, the following configuration creates a Digital Ocean droplet, a DNSSimple A record, and a local file documenting the resulting droplet's IP address:

 ```hcl
 resource "digitalocean_droplet" "web" {